 Certain topics in the Karnataka PGCET syllabus may have more questions in the exam than others.
 Preparing based on KEA PGCET syllabus weightage helps candidates prepare efficiently.
 Check PGCET 2026 syllabus weightage & important topics below.

 Karnataka PGCET Syllabus Weightage: The Karnataka Examinations Authority (KEA) will conduct the PGCET exam for MBA admissions across the state.
 Candidates preparing for Karnataka PGCET 2026 must ensure they refer to past papers to know the syllabus weightage and important topics.
-Karnataka PGCET exam has five sections, including Computer Awareness, Analytical Ability & Logical Reasoning, General Knowledge, Quantitative Analysis, and English Language.
+The Karnataka PGCET exam has five sections: Computer Awareness, Analytical Ability & Logical Reasoning, General Knowledge, Quantitative Analysis, and English Language.
 All five sections in the Karnataka PGCET exam will have equal weightage with 20 questions each.

-This article is based on our analysis of the last 10 year's Karnataka PGCET MBA question papers.
+This article is based on our analysis of the last 10 years' Karnataka PGCET MBA question papers.
 Candidates can find the section-wise PGCET MBA syllabus, important topics and the expected number of questions from these topics.

 - KEA PGCET MBA Syllabus